3 Common Miniature Dachshund Behaviour Problems (And How To Fix Them)

 - Hunt rabbits, rats, and other small game in underground burrows

-- Navigate spaces where larger dogs couldn't follow
+- Work where larger dogs couldn't follow

 - Be fearless enough to confront prey underground in complete darkness

-- Be tenacious enough to fight when cornered
+- Tenacious enough to fight when cornered

-- Be tough enough to withstand bites
+- Tough enough to withstand bites

-Miniature Dachshunds have elongated spines bred for burrow navigation (creating vulnerability to back problems).
-They have fearlessness disproportionate to size (they'll confront much larger dogs), intense prey drive toward small animals, and powerful bark volume (needed to bark underground so hunters could locate them).
+Key breeding traits: Miniature Dachshunds have elongated spines bred for burrow navigation (creating vulnerability to back problems).
+They show fearlessness disproportionate to size—they'll confront much larger dogs.
+They have intense prey drive towards small animals, powerful bark volume (needed to bark underground so hunters could locate them), stubborn independence (worked alone underground making own decisions), and surprising aggression potential when not properly trained.
+They're terriers in body type but hounds in classification.

 Why Do Miniature Dachshunds Have These Behaviour Problems?